MiguelHenri/SSC0103/README.md

 # 📖 Summary

-Projects developed during OOP subject.
+Projects developed during OOP subject using Java and Python.